-- participation will not likely create a health or safety risk for any person or be in violation of federal or state statutes or regulations; - the student has the ability to benefit from collegelevel instruction; - another more age-appropriate, instructional resource is not available, and - the student demonstrates the ability to perform academically at the college level (RD 115 and WR 115) - · enrollment is limited to 8 credits per term - The following deadlines to complete the underage admissions process: - Summer-May 15 - ∘ Fall-August 15 - Winter-November 30 - Spring-March 1 - Students will be notified of their admissions status within 10 working days following their meeting with the Vice President of Student Affairs or designee.
+- participation will not likely create a health or safety risk for any person or be in violation of federal or state statutes or regulations; - the student has the ability to benefit from collegelevel instruction; - another more age-appropriate, instructional resource is not available, and

+- the student demonstrates the ability to perform academically at the college level - enrollment is limited to 8 credits per term - The following deadlines to complete the underage admissions process:

+Summer-May 15

+Fall-August 15

+Winter-November 30

+Spring-March 1

+Students will be notified of their admissions status within 10 working days of meeting with the Vice President for Academic & Student Affairs or designee.
 If approved, the notification letter will include directions on how to proceed with registering for classes.

-NOTE: Students under the age of 16 may enroll in non-credit classes as long as a parent/guardian enrolls with them.
+NOTE: Students under the age of 16 may enroll in noncredit classes as long as a parent/guardian enrolls with them.
 No special paperwork is needed.